‘Timeless’ Fans Have Taken To The Skies To Get The Cancelled Show Back, Rufus Banner Flies Over SDCC

 — TVLine.com (@TVLine) July 21, 2018

-There were also devoted fans who made to Comic Con bearing their Clockblocker signs.
+There were also devoted fans who made it to Comic- Con bearing their Clockblocker signs.
 People in San Diego, even those who were not at SDCC, took to Twitter to post photos of the flying banner.
 The Timeless writers and stars were in on the action on social media as well.

 NBC chose to cancel the fan-favorite show this spring.
 Timeless had been canned last year after its first season.
 However, the voices of the fans were heard and the network brought it back to life, only to once again cancel after the sophomore season.
 Everyone had high hopes that it would be brought back, especially since the execs took such a long time to make their decision.
 It was a shock and fans have been going strong on social media ever since for another source to pick it up.